Wembanyama’s Spurs dethrone Thunder to reach NBA Finals against Knicks

 Daigneault said the challenge to repeat was not among the things that led to the defeat.

-“You can be proud of effort and progress and the level we played… and we can also be really disappointed,” he said.
+“You can be proud of effort and progress and the level we played … and we can also be really disappointed,” he said.

 “Felt like we could have won the series.
 We were right there.
 There’s nobody we don’t think we can’t beat.